nimiq/developer-center/learn/protocol/glossary.md

 The time between two election macro blocks mark an epoch.
 An epoch starts with the first micro block after an election macro block and ends at an election macro block, including all the micro blocks and checkpoint macro blocks in between.

+## Equivocation
+An equivocation is when a validator acts maliciously against the consensus protocol.
+This can involve creating two blocks at the same height, proposing two Tendermint blocks for the same block height, or even voting twice for a proposal during the same round and step.

+## Equivocation proof
+An equivocation proof validates a validator's misbehavior, leading to jail (see [jailing](https://onmax.github.io/nimiq-developer-center/learn/protocol/glossary#jailing)) upon submission by any honest validator.

 ## Fork

 A split in the blockchain produced by a malicious validator.
 A malicious validator can fork the chain by producing two blocks at the same block height, attempting for a double-spend attack.